-Based in the firm’s Newark and New York offices, Robert Travisano concentrates his practice in the area of complex business disputes.
+Based in the firm’s Newark and New York offices, attorney Robert Travisano concentrates his practice in the area of complex business disputes.
 In 2013, he was named to the New Jersey Rising Stars* list in the areas of Business Litigation and General Litigation.

 Robert also has represented foreign and domestic insurers in the litigation and negotiation of complex coverage disputes in connection with fidelity, general liability, director and officer, and property and casualty policies.
 Additionally, he has defended matters involving consumer fraud and business torts.

 Robert’s recent practice highlights include representing a group of related health care companies in a claim against a regional hospital system for breach of a master services agreement whereby the hospital was to compensate our client based on the performance of certain managed service lines.
 The representation included winning a federal court injunction that was upheld by the U.S. Court of Appeals for the Third Circuit, stopping the raiding of our client’s employees.
 Robert also recently represented a regional health plan in a fraud case brought against a data analytics vendor alleging improper submission of claims to the Centers for Medicare and Medicaid Services (“CMS”).

 Recently, Robert was second chair in a bench trial concerning a deed restriction dispute, a jury trial defending a carrier against allegations of insurance bad faith, and an arbitration over an earn-out note following a corporate acquisition.
 He is currently representing a Silicon Valley hardware component manufacturer in an international theft of trade secrets claim.

 - Good v.
 Gaspari, et al., 17-cv-8947 (S.D.N.Y.
 2020) (secured summary judgment on behalf of supplements seller and manufacturer in case brought by U.F.C. fighter alleging mislabeling and adulteration)